wustep/me-ghost/README.md

 ## Features

-- ✔️ Front page with post content, 2 recent projects, and 2 articles
+- ✔️ Home page
-  - ✔️ Content from page with URL `home`
+  - ✔️ Content is used from page with URL `home`
-  - ✔️ Projects should be tagged `Projects`
+  - ✔️ Projects are tagged `Projects`
-  - ✔️ Articles should be tagged `Articles`
+  - ✔️ Articles are tagged `Articles`
+  - ✔️ "Read More" buttons linking to pages
-  - ✔️ The 2 most recent (by creation date) articles & projects will be shown, with "Read More" buttons
+  - ✔️ Uses 2 most recent projects and articles
-    - With `featured` prioritized
+    - Loads `featured` prioritized
-- ✔️ Dedicated Projects tab
+- ✔️ Projects tab
   - ✔️ These should be tagged `Projects`
   - ✔️ Set `/projects` to route to `/tags/projects`
   - ✔️ Projects will be loaded by creation date desc
-    - With `featured` projects first
+  - Loads `featured` projects first
   - Projects will pop up article by modal
   - Filtering by tag (e.g. `Java`, `Tutorial`)
   - Uses package.json property `posts-per-page` with pagination
-- ✔️ Dedicated Articles tab
+- ✔️ Articles tab
   - ✔️ These should be tagged `Articles`
   - ✔️ Articles will be loaded by creation date desc
-    - With `featured` first
+  - Loads `featured` first
   - Uses package.json property `posts-per-page` with pagination
-- ✔️ Dedicated tags category pages: `/tag/[tag]`
+- ✔️ Tags category pages: `/tag/[tag]`
   - And author: `/author/[author]`
   - Uses package.json property `posts-per-page`
 - ✔️ Dynamic navigation bar